 Procedures for Reporting of Absences:

 - For Unplanned Absences, students should complete and submit the Absence Request Form (see below) prior to the absence, if possible, or as soon as possible thereafter.
-If the student is unable to complete the form, please contact the Office of Students and Instruction (OSI), which can help to notify the course coordinator of the unplanned absence.
+If the student is unable to complete the form, please contact the Office of Academic and Student Affairs (ASA), which can help to notify the course coordinator of the unplanned absence.

 - For Planned Absences, it is recommended that student should discuss the planned absence with the Associate Dean/Director for Student Affairs to make sure the absence meets the criteria for absence.
 Students are advised to contact the Associate Dean/Director for Student Affairs as well as the coordinator(s) of any course(s) that will be impacted by the planned absence as early as possible, but no less than 4 weeks prior to the planned absence.
 Documentation may be required to substantiate the request.
 For example, if a student has been invited to give a presentation at a scientific meeting, the student will be required to provide documentation of the invitation and a copy of the presentation abstract.
 Such documentation may be helpful in situations where approval is requested prior to final posting of class schedules and it is unclear what assignments will be missed.
 Also, in general, attendance at scientific/CE meetings will not be considered an approved absence in the first 2 years of the curriculum, unless the student is presenting, receiving an award, or representing the College in an official capacity as a club president/officer/etc.